BradleyCodeU/bradleycodeu.github.io/_wd/objects/WebGLAnimalClass.md

 Turn your single animal statue into a class.
 Don't name it "AnimalClass".
 Name the class Pig or Rabbit or Mouse or whatever it is.
 In the head section of index.html, add a link to the new js file.

-In the setup function of script.js, add some instances of your animal class to your project.
+In the setup function of script.js, add MULTIPLE instances of your animal class to your project.

-In the draw function of script.js, move your instance and then show your instance.
+In the draw function of script.js, move your instances and then show your instances.
 For example...
 ```
-myanimal.move();
+myPig1.move();
-myanimal.show();
+myPig1.show();
 ```

 ### Constructor